Christian monasticism: Eremitic Monasticism

 Paul the Hermit is the first Christian historically known to have been living as a monk.
 In the 3rd century, Anthony of Egypt (252–356) lived as a hermit in the desert and gradually gained followers who lived as hermits nearby but not in actual community with him.
 This type of monasticism is called eremitical or "hermit-like".

-Another option for becoming a solitary monastic was to become an anchoress/anchorite.
-This began because there were persons who wanted to live the solitary lifestyle but were not able to live alone in the wild.
-Thus they would go to the Bishop for permission who would then perform the rite of enclosure.
-After this was completed the anchoress would live alone in a room that typically had a window that opened into a church so they could receive communion and participate in church services.
+Another option for becoming a solitary monastic was to become an anchorite, someone who lived apart from society.
+In later times, those who wanted to live in monastic solitude but were unable to live alone could request that a bishop perform the rite of enclosure.
+These anchorites would live alone in a room that typically had a window that opened into a church so they could receive communion and participate in church services.
 There were two other windows that allowed food to be passed in and people to come to seek advice.
-The most well known anchoress was Julian of Norwich who was born in England in 1342.
+The most well-known anchoress was Julian of Norwich who was born in England in 1342.